 Manage complications: Work with the team to address nutrition-related complications, such as vomiting, diarrhea, or constipation.

-Provide education: Educate families on how to meet their child’s specific nutritional needs, especially when they are discharged from the hospital.
+Provide education: Educate families on how to meet their child’s specific nutritional needs, primarily upon discharge from the hospital.

 Pediatric Intensive Care Units (PICU), Neonatal Intensive Care Units (NICU), Hematology/Oncology units, Transitional Care Units, and Outpatient Clinics and Specialty Care Centers.